-Mrs Jacqui Donley is our school Inclusion Manager.
+Mrs Jacqui Donley is the Assistant Headteacher for Inclusion.
 She is a member of the Senior Leadership Team and is accountable for the overall progress and development of children with SEND, children with medical needs, children with EAL, children who are in receipt of the PPG and any other vulnerable group identified within the school.

-The Inclusion Manager also monitors attendance, is the mental health lead, is a designated senior person for child protection and supports families.
+The Assistant Headteacher for Inclusion also monitors and addresses poor attendance, is the mental health lead, is a designated senior person for child protection, the designated teacher for Children Looked After and supports the mental health, wellbeing and pastoral needs of children and families.